bookofproofs/bookofproofs.github.io/_sources/history/20th-century/michler.md

 **Ruth Michler** was an American mathematician who became an expert in commutative algebra and algebraic geometry.
 She organised several special sessions at meetings of the American Mathematical Society.
 She was killed in a road accident in Boston at the age of 33.

 ### Mathematical Profile (Excerpt):
-* There were two children in the family, Ruth having a sister.
 * Gerhard Michler was born in Braunschweig, Germany, on 5 May 1938.
-* He undertook postdoctoral studies at Cornell University in Ithaca, New York, USA, and it was while he was there that his daughter Ruth, the subject of this biography, was born.
-* Ruth Michler spent the first six years of her life in Tübingen but, before she began her schooling, her family moved to Giessen when Gerhard Michler was appointed as a full professor at the Justus-Liebig-Universität Giessen.
-* The family moved to Giessen in March 1973 and Ruth began her elementary schooling there, then progressed to begin her studies at a Gymnasium in the same city.
-* In 1978 the family moved again, this time to Essen when Gerhard Michler was appointed as professor at the Universität Duisburg-Essen.
 * Ruth then entered a Gymnasium in Essen and completed her studies there, graduating in 1985.
 * During her years at school, Ruth greatly enjoyed learning foreign languages and had a particular passion for mathematics, sciences, fine arts and music.
 * It was at the University of Oxford in England that Ruth Michler undertook her undergraduate studies.